jmhorcas/SPLE-EmpiricalAnalysis/state-of-practice/README.md

 The State of Practice answers the following research question:
 > What are the tools that provide some kind of support for SPLs?
 Are they available, usable, and keep up to date?

-Timeline with all SPL tools published until February 2019:
+Timeline with all SPL tools published until December 2019:
 ![Timeline](timeline.png)

 The state of practice gives a wide vision of the current state of art of the SPL tools and helps practitioners to select appropriate toolsroadmaps helps to integrate independent tools.